evilprince2009/Windows-Terminal-Customization/README.md

 If you want to have colorful themes in your terminal, you need to install some dependencies.
 Install these dependencies listed below.

+These are the required dependencies for Windows PowerShell (legacy version).

 - `posh-git` from _[here](https://www.powershellgallery.com/packages/posh-git/)_
 - `oh-my-posh` from _[here](https://www.powershellgallery.com/packages/oh-my-posh/)_

-I recommend installing these dependencies listed below if you are using PowerShell Core as Windows PowerShell (legacy version) has some compatiblity issue with these modules.
+If you are using PowerShell Core , install below dependencies.

+- If you don't _Winget_ or _Chocolatey_ installed on your system , get them.
+Now run `winget install JanDeDobbeleer.OhMyPosh` or `choco install oh-my-posh` from terminal and wait for the OMP V3 installation to complete.

 - `PSReadLine` from _[here](https://www.powershellgallery.com/packages/PSReadLine/2.2.0-beta1)_
 - `Terminal-Icons` from _[here](https://www.powershellgallery.com/packages/Terminal-Icons/)_